Article content

 Expected job growth over next 10 years

-Jobs and education
+Electrical Engineering Jobs and Education

-• Invent better MRI scanners, allowing doctors to see even more clearly inside a patient’s body
+• Invent better MRI scanners, allowing doctors to see even more clearly inside a patient’s body.

-• Develop artificial retinas for the blind
+• Develop artificial retinas for the blind.

-• Work on satellite communications systems that connect people around the world
+• Work on satellite communications systems that connect people around the world.

 Read More